Hotlines for Women in the Workforce

 Hotline for ultra-Orthodox working women

 In 2017, the IWN established a unique hotline designed to serve ultra-Orthodox working women.
 While the employment rates of ultra-Orthodox women in Israel have continually increased, they are still among the most marginalized workers in the Israeli workforce.
 Data from the Knesset Committee for the Advancement of Women’s Status show that the labor force participation rate among ultra-Orthodox women is nearly equal to that of secular women (72 percent vs. 75 percent), yet their wages are significantly lower (60 percent).
 Ultra-Orthodox women employed within this community are often denied basic legal rights (maternity leave, vacation and sick days, legal hearings and compensation upon dismissal); within the general labor market, the ultra-Orthodox receive lower wages and less social benefits, when compared to their secular counterparts.
 Cultural and social barriers intensify and deepen these gaps, with many ultra-Orthodox women reluctant to confront their employers or seek legal help.
 To cater to this need, we have developed the Legal Hotline for ultra-Orthodox Women.

 The IWN created an accessible hotline, advertised to the ultra-Orthodox population, addressing the specific issues Ultra-Orthodox women face in the workforce.
 Hundreds of Haredi women apply for assistance via the hotline and outreach efforts reach thousands of Haredi working women in their community.

-In the thirty years that the hotline has been operating, the IWN has made great achievements, setting court presidents concerning women’s rights in the work force, allowing women to fight for their rights and changing the status of women in Israel.
+In the thirty years that the hotlines have been operating, the IWN has made great strides, setting court precedents concerning women’s rights in the workforce, allowing women to fight for their rights, and changing the status of women in Israel.